A Blaschke-Santal\'o inequality for unconditional log-concave measures: Introduction

 It was shown by Klartag in \cite{KlartagMarginalsOfInequalities} that (\ref{eqn:genSmu}) holds for even measures $\mu$ (not necessarily log-concave!) having density of the form $f_\mu(x) = \int_0^\infty t^{n+1} e^{-\alpha t^2} e^{-\Psi(t x)} dt$ where $\Psi : \R^n \rightarrow (-\infty,\infty]$ is an even convex function and $\alpha > 0$.

 Question (\ref{eqn:genSmu}) is related to two other important conjectures pertaining to even log-concave measures $\mu$ and symmetric convex bodies $K$.
 The first is the generalized~(B) conjecture, stating that $\R \ni t \mapsto \log \mu(e^t K)$ is concave; a stronger version states the same after replacing $e^t$ by $e^{tD}$ where $D$ is any diagonal matrix.
 When $\mu$ is the Gaussian measure, the strong version was confirmed by Cordero-Erausquin, Fradelizi and Maurey \cite{cordero2004b}, following a question of Banaszczyk \cite{latala2003some}.
-In \cite{CorderoRotem-BConjForRotations}, Cordero-Erausquin and Rotem confirmed the strong generalized (B) conjecture for a large class of rotationally-invariant measures $\mu$, and in particular for the uniform measure on $B$.
-Reversing the roles of body and measure, they deduced that $\R \ni t \mapsto \mu(e^t B)$ is log-concave for any even log-concave measure $\mu$, which immediately yields a positive answer to (\ref{eqn:genSmu}) for $K$'s which are centered Euclidean balls (of arbitrary radius).
+In \cite{CorderoRotem-BConjForRotations}, using some sharp weighted Poincar\'e inequalities for even probability measures which are log-concave with respect to a rotationally invariant measure, Cordero-Erausquin and Rotem confirmed the strong generalized (B) conjecture for a large class of rotationally-invariant measures $\mu$, and in particular for the uniform measure on $B$.
+Reversing the roles of body and measure, they deduced that $\R \ni t \mapsto \mu(e^t B)$ is log-concave for any even log-concave measure $\mu$ (and by applying a linear transformation, the same holds with $B$ replaced by general centered ellipsoids).
+As $(e^t B)^{\circ} = e^{-t} B$, this immediately yields a positive answer to (\ref{eqn:genSmu}) for $K$'s which are centered Euclidean balls (of arbitrary radius).
+Note that Cordero-Erausquin and Rotem have shown in \cite{CorderoRotem-StrongBFalse} that the strong generalized (B) conjecture is false for general even log-concave $\mu$'s, even for certain non-isotropic Gaussian measures (having non-identity covariance), but the non-strong version remains plausible and widely believed in full generality.